mayconfmelo/min-article/docs/manual.typ

   "abbreviation", ("string", "content"),
   required: true
 )[
   The abbreviation itself.
-Does not support any stylizationz quotes, or apostrophes.
-Is recommended to use just lowercase letters --- automatically uppercased, --- and do any needed stylization outside the `#abbrev` command.
+Does not support any styling, quotes, or apostrophes.
+Is recommended to use just lowercase letters --- automatically turned uppercase, --- and do any needed stylization outside the `#abbrev` command.
 ]

 #arg(